Shakti Kapoor

 Shakti Kapoor (born Sunil Kapoor; 3 September 1952) is an Indian actor and comedian who appears in Bollywood films.
 Known for his villainous and comic roles in Hindi films, he has featured in over 700 films.
-In the 1980s and 1990s, Kapoor teamed up with actor Asrani and Kader Khan as the comical or evil team in over 100 films.
+In the 1980s and 1990s, Kapoor teamed up with actors Asrani and Kader Khan as the comical or evil team in over 100 films.
 He was a contestant in the Indian reality show Bigg Boss in 2011.
 He contested in Bigg Boss to prove to his children he can stay away from alcohol.

 Early life

 Kapoor was born in Delhi into a Punjabi Hindu family.
 His father ran a clothes shop in Connaught Place, New Delhi.
 After a long struggle in Bollywood, Kapoor was spotted by Sunil Dutt while he was making Rocky to launch his son Sanjay Dutt.
 He was then cast as the antagonist in the movie.
 But Dutt felt that his name "Sunil Kapoor" wouldn't do justice to his villainous stint and hence, "Shakti Kapoor" was born.